bitrix24/b24restdocs/api-reference/crm/contacts/userfield/crm-contact-userfield-add.md

 HTTP status: **400**

-This method may return errors not immediately, but by collecting several and concatenating them into a string: `\n`.
+This method may return errors not immediately, but by collecting several and concatenating them with the string: `\n`.

 ```json
 {